Sharee1213/CUEVAS-INTEGRATIVE-PROGRAMMING/README.md

 - "Blue Era" UI: Uses glassmorphism and Williams Racing gradients to match the main project theme.
 - Empty State Handling: Displays a helpful message when no races are saved, guiding the user back to the calendar.

-🔹 **AI Assistance Disclosure**
-I used ChatGPT, Google Gemini, and GitHub Copilot to assist with syntax suggestions, CSS refinements, animation ideas, and minor debugging.
+🔹 **AI Assistance Disclosure**: I used ChatGPT, Google Gemini, and GitHub Copilot to assist with syntax suggestions, CSS refinements, animation ideas, and minor debugging.
 The overall concept, design direction, layout structure, and creative decisions were critically thought out and designed by me, and all generated suggestions were reviewed and adapted to fit my vision.

-🔹 **Learning Reflection**
-I learned that technology is a partnership of patience, and I realized that while AI has immense power, it is useless without my specific intent and human touch.
+🔹 **Learning Reflection**: I learned that technology is a partnership of patience, and I realized that while AI has immense power, it is useless without my specific intent and human touch.
 Most importantly, I learned that being a beginner requires a specific kind of humility—the willingness to be wrong and the courage to keep refining my ideas until they finally match my vision.
 The most challenging part was managing the gap between my imagination and the technical reality.

 ---